Any Frozen Margarita Lovers out there?

 My current favorite salsa is this restaurant-style salsa made with fresh cilantro - so easy to make and customizable to your preferred level of heat.

 We love a good frozen drink and also twisting an original recipe to make it fresh or frozen.
+You can swap the limes for fresh or frozen strawberries if you want to mix it up.
 One of our other favorite tequila cocktails is the Paloma.
 Try our Frozen Paloma recipe for our spin on the classic cocktail recipe.
 This is another recipe that you can make in big batches.